 This is such a delicious and decadent tasting comfort food recipe.
 You can easily use chicken instead.
-Besides the turkey, it’s loaded with veggies, potatoes and butternut squash.
-Each skinny serving has 266 calories, 6 grams of fat and 7 Weight Watchers FreeStyle SmartPoints.
+Besides the turkey, it’s loaded with veggies, potatoes, and butternut squash.
+Each skinny serving has 266 calories, 6 grams of fat and 7 Blue WW FreeStyle SmartPoints, and 7 Green.
 Your family will love, love, love this fabulous pot pie.
 It freezes great too!

 Prep Time: 25 minutes